 - a) Be respectful in the tone and language used.
-Re-read the email out loud to determine whether the tone or words could be misinterpreted. - b) Ensure all concerns raised have been addressed. - c) In communication with staff members, parents/carers you should not dismiss their concerns or use a dismissive tone. - d) If unsure of the tone, the parents/carers are encouraged to have a critical friend read the email.
+Re-read the email out loud to determine whether the tone or words could be misinterpreted. - b) Ensure all concerns raised have been addressed in a clear and logical manner. - c) In communication with staff members, parents/carers you should not dismiss their concerns or use a dismissive tone. - d) If unsure of the tone, the parents/carers are encouraged to have a critical friend read the email.